TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 == Changelog ==

+= 3.13.0 (28.07.2021) =
+* Enhancement - Added a meta box to edit delivery date and delivery time on the edit order page.
+* Fix - Time slot charges were not getting applied on the cart page.
+This has been fixed.
+* Fix - Delivery timeslot was not appearing in invoice pdf generated WooCommerce PDF Invoices & Packing Slips plugin.
+This has been fixed.

 = 3.12.0 (13.07.2021) =
 * Enhancement - Displays the order delivery date and time on the edit order page.
 Earlier delivery date and time were only displayed in the custom fields.
 * Fix - Customers were able to choose (type) past delivery date in the date-picker field.
 This has been fixed.